Saman (novel): Plot

-Saman follows four sexually liberated female friends: Yasmin, a married Catholic lawyer from Medan; Cok, a Balinese lawyer with a high libido; Shakuntala, a bisexual Catholic Javanese dancer; and Laila, a Muslim Minangkabau journalist.
+Saman follows four sexually liberated female friends: Yasmin, a married Catholic lawyer from Manado; Cok, a Balinese businesswoman with a high libido; Shakuntala, a bisexual Javanese dancer; and Laila, a Muslim Minangkabau-Sundanese journalist.
 The other protagonist is the titular Saman, a former Catholic priest turned human rights activist who becomes the target of sexual advances by Yasmin and Cok.

 The first chapter, beginning in Central Park, New York, describes Laila waiting for the married Sihar and planning to lose her virginity to him.
 Eventually Laila realises that Sihar is with his wife, and feels depressed.

 The second chapter covers Saman's childhood—including his relationship with his mother, a woman drawn to the spiritual world—his entry into priesthood, and his attempt to protect a rubber tapping community from the attempt by a local plantation to acquire their land.
 After the attempt fails and the plantation's hired thugs raze the community to the ground and kills those who resist, Saman is captured and tortured.
 He eventually is broken out of his confinement by the surviving resistance members, becoming a fugitive and relinquishing his duty as a priest.
 He becomes a human rights advocate, assisted by Yasmin.